HackYourFutureBelgium/home/coaches/coaching-roles.md

 coaches need to know on due time who is assisting on Sundays.

 So: be proactive on Slack about your availability.

-> During covid-time you will be in charge of online sessions with subgroups.
-The
-> subgroups will be divided according to available coaches, on Slack.

 ## Homework Review Coaches